oVirt/ovirt-imageio/docs/development.md

 merged, we need to test them on all supported distributions and architectures.

-When you submit patches to gerrit, oVirt CI will run all the tests on:
+When you submit a pull request, GitHub actions will run all the tests
+on:

 - Centos Stream 8, x86_64

-Note that tests using 4k storage cannot run in oVirt CI, but they can run in Travis CI.
-This is not integrated yet with gerrit, but easy to run manually.

-On Travis CI all tests run on:

-- Centos Stream 8, x86_64
+- Centos Stream 9, x86_64
-- Fedora 32, x86_64
-- Fedora 33, x86_64
 - Fedora 34, x86_64

-To test your changes on Travis:

-- Fork the project on github
-- Visit https://travis-ci.com, register using your github account, and enable builds for your ovirt-imageio fork
-- Push your changes to your github fork to trigger a build
+- Fedora 35, x86_64

 ## Creating storage for tests